isegkos/pwd-canvas-sketch/README.md

 4. docker-compose build
 5. docker-compose run --rm -p 8888:9966 node sh

 Command [4] will take a minute, so please wait (do not mind the warnings).
-You will get an environment where you can run canva-sketch commands, like:
+After command [5], you will get an environment where you can run canva-sketch commands, like:
 - canvas-sketch sketch.js --new (to create a new sketch)
 - canvas-sketch sketch.js (to open an existing sketch)